open-policy-agent/eopa/docs/enterprise-opa/tutorials/using-data/streaming-kafka.md

 ## Further Reading

-- The files used in the examples are also available in the Enterprise OPA [blueprints repo](https://github.com/StyraInc/enterprise-opa/tree/main/examples/kafka).
+- The files used in the examples are also available in the EOPA [blueprints repo](https://github.com/StyraInc/enterprise-opa/tree/main/examples/kafka).
-- View the [Kafka configuration](/enterprise-opa/reference/configuration/data/kafka) for Enterprise OPA.
+- View the [Kafka configuration](/enterprise-opa/reference/configuration/data/kafka) for EOPA.